 Who this camp is for

-- Children and youth from Nova Scotia and PEI aged 7 to 18 diagnosed with cancer and their guest.
+- Children and youth from Nova Scotia, PEI and New Brunswick aged 7 to 18 who have cancer or who have had cancer and their guest.

 - All campers must have their immunizations up to date.